-Demi Lovato Shares Inspiring Message After Recalling Eating Disorder and Relapse
+Demi Lovato Shares Inspiring Message After Recalling Relapse and Eating Disorder

 As time went on, Lovato, who had been sober since age 19, became "really, really unhappy."

 "My bulimia got really bad," she said.
-"I asked for help and I didn't receive the help that I needed.
+"I asked for help, and I didn't receive the help that I needed.
 So, I was stuck in this, like, unhappy position.
-Here I am sober and I'm thinking to myself, 'I'm six years sober but I'm miserable.
+Here I am sober, and I'm thinking to myself, 'I'm six years sober but I'm miserable.
 I'm even more miserable than when I was drinking.
 Why am I sober?'"

 She recalled reaching out to her former team members and being told she was "being very selfish" and that "this would ruin things" for them, as well.